elzanmathew-eGov/Citizen-Complaint-Resolution-System/backend/pgr-services/README.md

 - Following are the Producer topic.
     - **save-pgr-request** :- This topic is used to create new complaint in the system.
     - **update-pgr-request** :- This topic is used to update the existing complaint in the systen.

+### note
+all master data, localisation data, boundary data, users, employees, workflow config will be update by a service in utilities/default-data-handler which update all these data which is maintained in resource folder.

+and all the configs which are required for pgr are maintained in configs folder.